 Why do brahmins consider themselves vengeful?

 It is said that it was given as a gift by the gods to sages like Jamadagni and Vashishtha.
 They used Kamadhenu cow to perform rituals and fulfill their needs.
 According to legend, the powerful king Sahastrabahu attempted to steal Kamadhenu from the hermitage of sage Jamadagni.
 In the conflict that followed, King Sahastrabahu Arjuna attacked Kamdhenu with arrows.
-It is said that wherever the blood of Kamadhenu cow fell on the ground, the lentil plant grew there.
+It is said that wherever the blood of Kamadhenu cow fell on the ground, a plant of red lentil grew there.
 That is why masoor dal is directly linked to the suffering and sacrifice of the divine cow.
 For this reason, Brahmins consider it as Tamasic food.

 Read this also- Why does Akal Takht declare Tankhaiya?
 Before Sukhbir Badal, Zail Singh and Buta also got this punishment.